 Here are the music marketing companies I recommend choosing from.

-These guys are my current top pick for Spotify playlist promotion – which, as of 2024, is probably the most common music marketing tactic being used by indie musicians.
+These guys are another of the top companies on my list for Spotify playlist promotion – which, as of 2024, is probably the most common music marketing tactic being used by indie musicians.
 Spotify is just such a huge platform, and as a result, getting streams here is often the first thing artists think of when they think about growing their audience.

 They’re my top pick because they’re great at getting artists legitimate, organic streams.
 (Read: streams from real people, not bots.)